vwxyzjn/cleanrl/docs/rl-algorithms/ppg.md

 - The original PPG code supports LSTM whereas the CleanRL code does not.
 - The original PPG code uses separate optimizers for policy and auxiliary phase, but we do not implement this as we found it to not make too much difference.
+- The original PPG code utilizes multiple GPUs but our implementation does not